dotnet/docs-maui/docs/user-interface/controls/collectionview/populate-data.md

 ## Pull to refresh

-`CollectionView` supports pull to refresh functionality through the `RefreshView`, which enables the data being displayed to be refreshed by pulling down on the list of items.
+<xref:Microsoft.Maui.Controls.CollectionView> supports pull to refresh functionality through the `RefreshView`, which enables the data being displayed to be refreshed by pulling down on the list of items.
 The `RefreshView` is a container control that provides pull to refresh functionality to its child, provided that the child supports scrollable content.
-Therefore, pull to refresh is implemented for a `CollectionView` by setting it as the child of a `RefreshView`:
+Therefore, pull to refresh is implemented for a <xref:Microsoft.Maui.Controls.CollectionView> by setting it as the child of a `RefreshView`:

 ```xaml
 <RefreshView IsRefreshing="{Binding IsRefreshing}"